IT and Study Skills

 What about after uni?

-As a construction project manager, you can expect to find roles in a wide range of organisations, including construction companies, project management consultancies, and government departments.
+There is major demand for qualified construction project managers, both in the UK sector, and overseas in Europe, the Americas, Asia and the Middle East.
+As a construction project manager, you can typically expect to secure roles in construction companies, project management consultancies, and government departments.

 What you need to know

-Applicants must satisfy both the University’s General Entry Requirement and the specific entry requirements.
+Applicants must satisfy both the university’s general entry requirement and the specific entry requirements.

 Accreditation for Prior Learning (APEL) is not available for this course.